FractalAwareness-Cavin/3IATLAS-astro-app-import/README.md

 ### TimePassages instructions (macOS / Windows)
 - **macOS**: copy the file to `~/Library/Application Support/TimePassages/Ephemerides/`, then use **TimePassages → Preferences → Calculations → Custom Bodies → Import** (choose *Solar Fire Text*).
 Enable the body and add it under **Charts → Chart Settings → Planets & Points**.
 - **Windows**: copy the file to `%APPDATA%\TimePassages\Ephemerides\`, then follow **Edit → Preferences → Calculations → Custom Bodies → Import**.
 Enable the body and include it in your chart point selection.
+- Alternatively, use **Comet/Asteroid → Import from MPC file** with `time-passages/geocentric_mpc_ephemeris.txt` (or the copy in `apps-using-mpc-files/`).

 ### MPC import instructions
-Use `apps-using-mpc-files/geocentric_mpc_ephemeris.txt` with any MPC comet/asteroid import dialog (SkySafari, Stellarium, KStars, TimePassages MPC import, etc.).
+Use `apps-using-mpc-files/geocentric_mpc_ephemeris.txt` (also duplicated in the TimePassages folder for convenience) with any MPC comet/asteroid import dialog—examples include SkySafari/SkyVoyager, Stellarium, KStars, and TimePassages' comet import.
 Browse to the file, name the object `3I/ATLAS`, and confirm.

 ### CSV usage notes
 `apps-using-csv-files/` contains the raw Horizons data for spreadsheets, scripting, or custom tools.
 Longitudes are in degrees, distances in AU, velocities in km/s.
 Sidereal tables include the daily ayanāṃśa (`ayanamsa_deg`).